Sharma-Pranav/forecast-sandbox-lite/docs/Appendix.md

 # **Closing Position**

-This evidence does not indicate small differences—it shows a **structural hierarchy**.
+This evidence shows **consistent, structure-conditional patterns**, not a single universally dominant model.

-**Theta/SES/Croston/Chronos2 are not slightly better— they are the only models that remain operationally stable across FreshNet’s volatile, mixed-pattern, and intermittent regimes.**
+**Theta/SES, Croston, and Chronos2 remain operationally stable across FreshNet’s volatile, mixed-pattern, and intermittent regimes when applied appropriately.**

-They produce a forecast that is not only “accurate,” but **steady enough to drive durable planning decisions**.
+They produce forecasts that are not only accurate, but **steady enough to support durable planning decisions**.

-That is why they form the anchor set for FreshNet forecasting.
+That is why they form the **anchor set for FreshNet forecasting**, under a regime-aware deployment standard.

 ---